malcolmharr/Mechanistic-study-for-Parkinsons-Disease/README.md

 ## Setup

-1. Create and setup a conda environment with the packages indicated in requirements.txt.
-If you do not have conda, donwload Miniconda from the following link: https://docs.conda.io/en/latest/miniconda.html
+# 1. Create and set up a conda environment with the packages indicated in requirements.txt.
+If you do not have conda, download Miniconda from the following link: https://docs.conda.io/en/latest/miniconda.html

 	'''sh
 	conda create -n <name-of-env> python=3.8
 	pip install -r requirements.txt
 	'''

-2. Download and install VMD 1.9.3, NAMD 2.14, and NAMD 3.0b.
+# 2. Download and install VMD 1.9.3, NAMD 2.14, and NAMD 3.0b.
 Instructions to download them can be found at https://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=VMD and https://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=NAMD.
 Once you have installed these, export the paths to your .bashrc for ease of use

 	'''sh
 	vim ~/.bashrc